Blockchains/mStable-tech-challenges/dapp-developer/README.md

 ## Suggestions

-- Use our favourite tools - Typescript, React, Context API and GraphQL to make the client as fast as possible
+- Use our favourite tools - Typescript, React and Context API to make the client as fast as possible
 - Use Local Ganache, Ropsten or Rinkeby as the test blockchain
 - Use Web3js or Ethers library (or some wrapper) to connect to Ethereum and interact with the deployed smart contracts
 - Provide some instructions to help us get everything up and running

 ### Bonus points

 - Make the UI pop with a sleek design
+- Create a subgraph on [TheGraph](https://thegraph.com/) to pull the data

 # Task 2